Automatic ESG Assessment of Companies by Mining and Evaluating Media Coverage Data: NLP Approach and Tool: Introduction

-\begin{itemize} \item \textbf{C 1}: We publish a data set of 432,411 news headlines annotated as being environmental-, governance-, or social-related.
-This allows fellow researchers to use the corpus as a benchmark for other ESG-relevant NLP tasks. \item \textbf{C 2}: We present our tool-supported approach called \texttt{ESG-Miner} capable of analyzing and evaluating corporate ESG-performance based on headlines automatically.
+\begin{itemize} \item \textbf{C 1}: We publish a data set of 432,411 news headlines annotated as environmental, governance, or social-related.
+This allows fellow researchers to use the corpus as a benchmark for other ESG-relevant NLP tasks. \item \textbf{C 2}: We present our tool-supported approach called \texttt{ESG-Miner}, capable of automatically analyzing and evaluating corporate ESG performance based on headlines.
 We empirically evaluate our approach in an experiment and compare its prediction performance with human performance.
-Out of 3000 manually labeled headlines, the \texttt{ESG-Miner} was able to process 2901 headlines (96.7~\%) correctly.
-In particular, the \texttt{ESG-Miner} performed well in detecting environmental-related headlines along with their correct sentiment. \item \textbf{C 3}: To strengthen transparency and facilitate replication, we make our tool, code, and annotated data set publicly available.\footnote[1]{A demo of the \texttt{ESG-Miner} can be accessed at \url{https://www.esg-miner.com}.
-Our replication package can be found at \url{https://doi.org/10.5281/zenodo.7148423}. } \end{itemize}
+Out of 3000 manually labelled headlines, the \texttt{ESG-Miner} correctly processed 2901 headlines (96.7~\%).
+In particular, the \texttt{ESG-Miner} performed well in detecting environmental-related headlines along with their correct sentiment. \item \textbf{C 3}: To strengthen transparency and facilitate replication, we make our tool, code, and annotated data set publicly available.\footnote[1]{Our replication package can be found at \url{https://doi.org/10.5281/zenodo.7148423}. } \end{itemize}

-\paragraph{\textbf{Related Work}} The analysis of news regarding ESG relevance is an active field of research.
-Yuan~\cite{Yuan21} manually examines Facebook posts by six Chinese and six Korean companies in terms of CSR.
-Guo et al.~\cite{guo20} propose an approach called ESG2Risk that can be used for volatility prediction of stocks based on ESG news.
-Luccioni et al.~\cite{luccioni} present ClimateQA which is capable of analysing sustainability reports to identify climate-relevant sections based on a question answering approach.
-Similarly to us, Sokolov et al.~\cite{Sokolov39}, Lee et al.~\cite{Lee22}, and Nugent et al.~\cite{Nugent20} apply language models to automatically detect ESG topics in unstructured text data.
+\textbf{Related Work} The analysis of news regarding ESG relevance is an active field of research.
+Yuan~\cite{Yuan21} manually examines Facebook posts by six Chinese and six Korean companies regarding CSR.
+Guo et al.~\cite{guo20} propose an approach called ESG2Risk that can be used for the volatility prediction of stocks based on ESG news.
+Luccioni et al.~\cite{luccioni} present ClimateQA, which can analyse sustainability reports to identify climate-relevant sections based on a question-answering approach.
+Similarly to us, Sokolov et al.~\cite{Sokolov39}, Lee et al.~\cite{Lee22}, and Nugent et al.~\cite{Nugent20} apply language models to detect ESG topics in unstructured text data automatically.
 However, these approaches only focus on specific intermediate steps (e.g., ESG relevance analysis) and fail to provide an end-to-end pipeline for ESG assessment.
-Furthermore, the approaches are not published as a tool and thus not accessible to the public.
+Furthermore, the approaches are not published as a tool and thus are inaccessible to the public.